 Yes, you can find our privacy statement here.

 Our policies cover areas such as data protection, password and encryption keys, physical and environmental security, social security awareness, destruction and disposal of information, access control, incident management, business continuity and secure engineering principles.
 They are enforced and regularly reviewed by management.
 For security reasons, we cannot make them public.

 Do you have an Information Security Management System in order to ensure the security of your operations?

-How are your systems protected against non permissioned access and intrusion or attacks?
+How are your systems protected a non-permission access and intrusion or attacks?

 D4H Technologies follows strict security requirements.
 We use the OWASP Testing Guide as a basis for our products vulnerability testing.
 We ensure that we protect against the OWASP Top 10 most critical vulnerabilities.

-Can you provide record of recent intrusions or attacks?
+Can you a provide record of recent intrusions or attacks?

 Intrusions or attacks are logged.
 They are also monitored, and assessed in order to evaluate the impact, so actions can be adapted to the severity of the attack.

 How do you train the employees who have access to our data regarding security?

 Employees read and apply our policies and procedures, and have regular training and information during our weekly briefing.